Jeff-Russ/ror-guides/rails-database.md

 	  end
 	end

 The adding the foreign key is done in the `create_table` block.
-Remember that __All foreign keys also need an index__ so you can see that being creating outside the call to `create_table`.
+Remember that __All foreign keys also need an index__ so you can see that being created with `add_index`. `add_index` must be outside the call to `create_table`.
+The `drop_table :teachers` is all we need to to drop the added columns as well as the indexes since they are in fact also parts of the table.

+__Teacher:__ `classroom_id:integer:index` __Shortcut__

 Before you run the migration, let's delete this and create it another way, completely with `rails generate`:

 	$ rails destroy model Teacher
 	$ rails g model Teacher classroom_id:integer:index first_name:string last_name:string

-The synax for this is `column_name:type column_name:type,` etc. `classroom_id:integer:index ` creates two lines of code: `t.integer "classroom_id"` and `add_index("teachers", "classroom_id")`.

-__IMPORTANT:__ Notice that there are no commas.
-If you put commas, you will not get an error but commas will be inserted into the actual migration file and you will get an error when you finally run the migration!

-Note that this quicker way does not allow you to set a default modifier like we had with `t.boolean "lab_equip", default: false`.
-There are, however some accepted modifiers in the generate command.
-It's a bit advanced for now but you can look up "passing modifiers to rails generate" if you're interested.
+`classroom_id:integer:index` generates the line `t.integer "classroom_id"` for the foreign key and  `add_index("teachers", "classroom_id")` for it's index.
+The results of this generate command is the same as we achieved before manually.
+By the way, you can also use this three keyword with a different type: `permalink:string:index`.
+This would allow you to have a URL permalink string in the body of `create_table` and then create the normal index (not a string) just as we have with `classroom_id`.

-Do this to run the migration and see what the results are in the database:
+Let's run the migration and see what the results are in the database:

 	$ rake db:migrate
 	$ rails console